 Why This Syrup is So Good

-The cinnamon maple syrup is warm and comforting and really does taste like French toast in a bottle.
-Plus, there is no wrong way to use this syrup.
+The cinnamon syrup is warm and comforting and really does taste like French toast in a bottle.
+Plus, there is no wrong way to use it.

-Try it on oatmeal or yogurt.
-Sweeten your cup of coffee.
+Try it on baked oatmeal or use it to make grain free granola.
+Drizzle it in your cup of coffee or on ice cream.
 Use it as a substitute for processed sugar in baking.
-Flavor meats, veggies, or salad dressings with it.
+Flavor meats, roasted veggies, or salad dressings with it.

 However you serve it, our cinnamon syrup will have everyone asking for your secret recipe.
 With the holidays coming up, it's also the perfect gift - just add a ribbon and homemade tag.